This experience report shows how important it is to protect a pregnant woman from stress.

 When the gynecologist’s nurse called a few days later and told me the results, I had it again in black and white.
 There was no blood mixing between mother and child (how could there be, everything was completely normal and natural), which is why it was not necessary to administer a vaccination from the point of view of conventional medicine.
 Only the HCG level was still high (568 U/l).
 Logical because the hormone balance must first regulate itself again.
 But that was already an excellent value.
 In a normal pregnancy, this hormone is at almost the highest possible level during this time.

 Nevertheless, I agreed to a second test for HCG determination, which took place two weeks later and resulted in a value of 12 U/l.
 The standard value is 2 U/l.
 I had to wait until the second test.
 The gynecologist wanted to continue taking blood until I was back in the normal range, but I refused.

 1.5 weeks after the placental birth, the bleeding was over, and I was fit again.
 Of course, some more breaks were necessary than usual, but that was normal.
 The gynecologist advised us to use contraception until the next menstrual period to expel all mucous membrane residues.
 However, as much as I lost mucous membrane, there can be nothing left…

 We continue to trust in ourselves and Mother Nature.
 This has never proved to be wrong until now.

 Note by H. Pilhar

-Thanks for this detailed experience report.
+Thanks for this detailed testimonial.
 I hope you will have many children in time to come.